This is the multi-page printable view of this section. Click here to print.

 Terraform Cloud / Github Actions

 Terraform Cloud is used as the remote backend.
-Github Actions perform tasks to deploy the Alibaba Cloud infrastructure.
+Github Actions perform tasks to deploy the Alibaba Cloud infrastructure and undeploy:

 This section shows the how to setup Portefaix with authentication and authorization support in Alibaba Cloud